babausse/kharon/README.md

 #### :has_keys

 This option is used to see if a hash situated at the given key contains some keys.
 The values must be passed as an array.
 This option can be used with the :hash and :array methods.

+#### :cast

+This option, if not given, is set to TRUE.
+If given at false, doesn't type cast the result of the validation so you keep the original string and just check its type.
+It can be used with all methods.

+#### :extract

+This option, if not given, is set to TRUE.
+If given at false, doesn't extract the given key, just validate its type.
+It can be used with all methods.